waheedbrown/serverless/README.md

 1. [Manually attach a different external IP](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address#IP_assign) to one of the VMs
 2. This static IP change should generate a Stackdriver event, which is captured by the Cloud Function
 3. The Cloud Function will perform a VM migration event, which in turn is tracked by Stackdriver

+# Debugging
+Please see the contents of the debugging folder, for resources to debug Google Cloud Functions

+## Debugging Instructions
+1. Clone this repo to your workspace
+2. Navigate to the debugging folder
+3. Edit the prepare_log.sh script, adding in your Google Cloud Platform (GCP) specific values for project ID, zone, region and virtual machine (VM) instance ID
+4. Run prepare_log.sh, whicl will produce a file called prepared_log.json
+5. In the GCP console, create a Python 3 Cloud Function, the "Trigger" will be "Cloud Pub/Sub" and the "Topic" will be the one created in the above Installation steps; for "Source code" select "Inline editor" and for "Runtime" select "Python 3.x"
+6. Copy-paste the contents of debugger/main.py into the "main.py" field
+7. Continue creating the Cloud Function, naming it and the "Function to execute" as test_migrate_vm
+8. Once the Cloud Function is created, navigate to the "Testing" sub-tab
+9. Copy paste the contents of prepared_log.sh into the "Triggering event" textbox
+10. Click the "Test the function" button
+11. On correct execution, the "Output" should be "OK" and logs should be generated
+12. The print statement at the end of the Python code will output to Stackdriver log